Patient Rights and Responsibilities

 - To receive high quality, cost-effective, culturally sensitive healthcare.

 - To be treated with respect, consideration, privacy, and dignity.

-- To maintain confidentiality of patient disclosures and medical records.
+- To maintain confidentiality of patient disclosures and health records.

 - To receive complete, current information regarding diagnosis, treatment, and prognosis in understandable terms prior to treatment.

 - To be informed of the benefits, possible risks or side effects of treatment, alternate methods, and the potential consequences of treatment refusal.